 (Get Your Guide subsidized my tour, and the link above as well as in the image below will earn me a small commission if you book any tour on their site.
 These links help keep my site running, so I thank you in advance).

 My Take on Expat Life in Hoi An

-I’ll be ruminating in a future post about expat life in general (pros and cons) given my experiences around the world, and the intersections between “travelers” and “expats” therein.
+I ruminate in another post about expat life in general (pros and cons) given my experiences around the world, and the intersections between “travelers” and “expats” therein.

 With regards to expat life in Hoi An, I can say that by the end of my six weeks there, I had discovered a small but thriving community of expats from around the world who were living an inexpensive and socially fulfilling life – though not particularly a life of true cultural integration; something that I believe is difficult – if not impossible – in Asia.